Worst-Case Distance-Aware Error Bounds for Neural Networks: ARCHITECTURE AND METHOD

-\section{Architecture and Method}
+\section{ARCHITECTURE AND METHOD}

-This section details the K-DAREK architecture and presents our approach to computing its worst-case error bound.
+This section details the \ac{K-DAREK} architecture and presents our approach for computing its worst-case error bound.

-To develop our error analysis, we adopt the KKAN structure with a Spline Block.
-Building upon \ac{KAN}, \ac{KKAN}~\cite{toscano2025kkans} insists on the two layer structure of \ac{KAT}~\eqref{eq:KAT} as a composition of two functional blocks, where $\psi$ represents the inner block and $\Phi$ the outer block.
-The inner block is approximated using spectrally normalized \ac{MLP}s, that expands each input dimension into a higher dimensional space using basis functions, such as Chebyshev basis functions, and project this representation into a hidden space using the \ac{MLP}, and then expands it through combined output layer.
-The structure of \ac{KKAN} can be written as:
+Building upon \ac{KAN}, \ac{KKAN}~\cite{toscano2025kkans} insists on the two-layer structure of \ac{KAT}~\eqref{eq:KAT} as a composition of two functional blocks, where $\psi$ represents the inner block and $\Phi$ the outer block.
+The \ac{MLP}s in the inner block expand each input dimension into a higher-dimensional space through basis functions, such as Chebyshev basis functions, project this representation into a hidden space using the \ac{MLP}, and finally map it to the output space via a combined output layer.
+Intuitively, the KKAN inner block processes each scalar input coordinate independently in three steps: (1) lift the scalar $x_p$ to a short vector of Chebyshev polynomial features $\bfT_n(x_p)$; (2) pass this feature vector through a small MLP to produce a hidden-space representation; (3) sum these per-dimension representations and map the result through the spline block to the output.
+For an input $\bfx \in \bbR^d$, intermediate feature dimension $q$, and an output dimension $r$, the structure of \ac{KKAN} can be written as: